arnowelzel/lightbox-photoswipe/readme.txt

 You can also add the same `data-lbwps-gid` attribute to multiple single images to combine them in the same lightbox.

 Note: the parameter was renamed from `data-gallery-id` to `data-lbwps-gid` in version 2.97 to avoid conflicts with existing themes or plugins!

+Starting with release 3.1.14 this is also supported for Elementor image widgets and Elementor image carousel widgets.

 = Experimental feature: return to a specific URL when closing the lightbox =